LamaSalah32/Sorting-Algorithms/README.md

 ## Selection sort

-**finding the minimum element from the unsorted part in an array and putting it at the beginning.**
+**Finding the minimum element from the unsorted part in an array and putting it at the beginning.**

 | Best case | Worst case |  Stable | In-place |
 | :-------: | :---------:| :-----: | :------: |